NVIDIA/NeMo/docs/source/features/activation_recomputation.rst

 When training with the pipeline parallelism, ``activations_checkpoint_num_layers`` indicates the layers per pipeline stage.
 If the virtual pipelining is used, ``activations_checkpoint_num_layers`` means the layers per virtual pipeline stage.

+NeMo also supports checkpointing the input to a block of multiple consecutive Transformer layers meaning that a block of Transformer layers becomes the recomputation granularity.
+This can further save activation memory at the cost of increasing the recomputation buffer memory.
+Thus, it can only give memory saving when the model has many Transformer layers or the intermediate layers of a Transformer layer hold relatively small activation stores.
+This recomputation mode can be enabled by setting ``activations_checkpoint_method=uniform``, and the number of Transformer layers per recomputation block is set using ``activations_checkpoint_num_layers``.

 Self-attention Recomputation
 ----------------------------

-NeMo supports the self-attention recomputation that checkpoints and recomputes only the inputs of each self-attention block.
+NeMo supports the self-attention recomputation that checkpoints the inputs of each self-attention block and recomputes the intermediate input activations.
 This is a cost-efficient recomputation method; achieves high memory saving with lost recomputation cost.
 The intermediate layers of the self-attention block accounts for the majority portion the activation memory.
 This is because the input sizes of softmax, dropout, and qkv dot-product attention layers have the memory complexity of the sequence length square.